-Enabling the High Availablity Features of Oracle HTTP Server
+Enabling the High Availability Features of Oracle HTTP Server

-If you want to enable the high-availability features of Oracle HTTP Server, you must use Oracle Process Manager and Notification server (OPMN) with Oracle HTTP Server.
+If you want to enable the high-availability features of Oracle HTTP Server, then you must use Oracle Process Manager and Notification server (OPMN) with Oracle HTTP Server.
 To use OPMN, you must first start the OPMN service.
 To start the OPMN service and the Oracle HTTP Server processes together, enter the following command:

-'''

-$ORACLE_HOME/opmn/bin/opmnctl startall
+\$ORACLE\HOME/opmn/bin/opmnctl startall

-'''